saraozn/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

-* To ensure that your database remains neat, PropertyMatch will warn you when you try to edit your customer to have the same **phone number** as an existing customer.
+* To ensure that your customer list remains neat, PropertyMatch will warn you when you try to edit your customer to have the same **phone number** as an existing customer.
-* Only the phone number is used to differentiate between customers. i.e. Other parameters can be edited to be the same as other customers.
+* Only the phone number is used to differentiate between customers. i.e. Other [parameters](#glossary) can be edited to be the same as other customers.
 </div>

 <div markdown="block" class="alert alert-warning">